What are the Differences between Geisha, Maiko and Oiran?

 The most famous representatives of Japanese high culture

-So, you’ve probably heard of geisha, maiko, and oiran, but do you really know what sets them apart from one another?
-Well, in a nutshell: A geisha is a woman who has trained in traditional Japanese arts like music, dance, games, and conversation.
+A geisha is a woman who has trained in traditional Japanese arts like music, dance, games, and conversation.
 They’re often hired to entertain guests at parties and other events.
 A maiko is like a trainee geisha, usually in her teens or early twenties, who is learning the ropes to become a full-fledged geisha.
 They’re mostly identifiable for their elaborate and colorful attire and hairstyles.
-And lastly, the oiran were a type of courtesan from Japan’s Edo period who was known for their beauty, culture, and artistic talents.
+And lastly, the oiran were entertainers from the Edo period, known for their beauty, culture, and artistic talents.
 Wealthy patrons would seek their companionship and entertainment.
-That’s basically the gist of it, but keep reading for the specifics:

 Geisha, the Epitome of Cultural Refinement